SomeMoosery/compendium/Architecture/README.md

 **Distributed data processing:** diverging large amounts of data to several different nodes, running in a cluster, for parallel processing

 **Callback function:** the function that runs after a call to somewhere else has completed.
 For example, when the library function `onClick()` is called (so when the button is clicked), your callback would be the implementation of `onClick()` in your code

+**bounded context:** another word for a subdomain.
+One piece of functionality within an architecture.
+Should have low coupling, high cohesion

 ## Resources:
 [Introducing WebSockets](https://www.html5rocks.com/en/tutorials/websockets/basics/)